Zebulon police officer involved in crash while responding to burglary

 ZEBULON, N.C.
-(WNCN) – NC Highway Patrol is investigating after a Zebulon officer was involved in a crash while responding to a burglary in progress call Saturday morning.
+(WNCN) – The North Carolina State Highway Patrol is investigating after a Zebulon officer was involved in a crash while responding to a burglary in progress call Saturday morning.

 The crash happened at the intersection of Highway 96 and Rose Mallow Drive around 10 a.m.